American Heat & Power

 AHP Management

-Darren has served as project engineer, project manager, and program manager for myriad thermal energy projects, and has been the managing principal over a thermal energy engineering group.
-His experience includes central heating and cooling plants, thermal energy systems analysis, thermal storage systems, cogeneration systems, chilled water and steam distribution systems, MEP systems, campus utility master plans, energy management systems, and renewable energy systems, including biosolids energy projects.
+Dr. Habetz has experience with a wide variety of projects involving renewable, thermal, and waste energy systems.
+He has served as project engineer, project manager, and program manager for a myriad of thermal energy projects, and has been the managing principal over a thermal energy engineering group.
+His experience includes renewable energy, biosolids energy, central heating and cooling plants, thermal energy systems analysis, thermal storage systems, cogeneration systems, chilled water and steam distribution systems, MEP systems, campus utility master plans, energy management systems, and renewable energy systems, including biosolids energy projects.
 With a PhD in mechanical engineering as well as real-world experience in developing projects, Darren offers unique skills for energy engineering as well as utility cost analysis for energy systems.

 Richard L. Echols, PE